FOSSEE/online_test/README_production.rst

    will create and run a new docker container (that is running the code\_server.py within it), it will also bind the ports of the host with those of the container

+6. You can use ``invoke --list`` to get a list of all the available commands

 .. _deploying-multiple-dockers: